Brunch it up with this spinach leek flatbread!

 - Add another tablespoon of olive oil to the skillet, once it warms up toss in the leeks and sprinkle with about 1 teaspoon of salt.
 Cover with a lid and let cook for a few minutes until they are tender and golden (to golden brown) in color.
 Set aside.

-- When the dough has almost doubled in size, transfer it to a floured surface and roll it out in a square or rectangular shape that fits your pan (about 28×33 cm).
-Transfer to the baking tray and lightly brush with olive oil.
+- When the dough has almost doubled in size, transfer it to a floured surface and roll it out in a square or rectangular shape that fits your pan.
+Transfer it to the baking sheet and lightly brush it with olive oil.

-- Assemble: scatter the drained spinach over the dough, add the sliced mozzarella, top with leeks and lastly sprinkle Parmesan over that.
+- Scatter the drained spinach over the dough, add the sliced mozzarella, top with leeks and lastly sprinkle Parmesan over that.

 Yummy!
 I’ll bet the addition of the tamari adds a wonderful savory note to the flatbread too!